 7 Key Ways To Create An Effective Preschool Progress Report

 Keep It Easy to Understand

-While writing a report, you must make every sentence quite understandable, write in simple English and tone by avoiding using any teacher technical jargon.
+While writing a report, you must make every sentence quite understandable and write in simple English.
+It is also recommended to avoid using any technical jargon.
 Use two connected ideas for every given sentence to help the parents understand how their child is growing and progressing.